 2. Hiking boots/ shoes:-

 Hiking boots referred to as hiking shoes are light weighted.
 For hiking with light backpacks, hiking shoes are very efficient.
 Hiking shoes are very flexible.
 Hiking shoes are low-cut boots and provide ankle support to only an extent and hence are suitable for casual hiking.

 3. Backpacking boots:-

 The weight of these boots lies between mountaineering boots and hiking shoes.
 They are preferred while carrying heavy backpacks.
-They are generally medium-cut but can be high cut sometimes.
-They are not as sturdy as mountaineering boots but are little more flexible.
+They are generally medium-cut but can be high-cut sometimes.
+They are not as sturdy as mountaineering boots but are a little more flexible.

 Assess the specifications:-